Contents of the United States diplomatic cables leak (Iran): North Korean missiles

 U.S. intelligence has assessed that Iran obtained from North Korea advanced missiles (derived from a Soviet design) that are more powerful than publicly admitted by the U.S. to be in Iran's possession.
 These missiles, designated the BM-25, have a range of up to 2000 mi.

 Internal conflict

-The United States suggested there had been a rift Ahmadinejad and Revolutionary Guards commander Mohammad Ali Jafari.
+The United States suggested there had been a rift between Ahmadinejad and Revolutionary Guards commander Mohammad Ali Jafari.
 It cited an incident during a Supreme National Security Council meeting when Ahmadinejad stated (in regards to dealing with opposition protests) that "'people feel suffocated,' and mused that to defuse the situation it may be necessary to allow more personal and social freedoms, including more freedom of the press" to which Jafari replied "You are wrong!
 [In fact] it is you who created this mess!
 And now you say give more freedom to the press?!;" he then allegedly slapped Ahmadinejad in the face.
 An uproar ensued and the SNSC meeting was called off, until Ayatollah Ahmad Jannati reconciled the two.